daverosoff/PreTeXtual/README.md

 ##### When compilation fails

 PreTeXtual is not, at present, smart enough to realize when anything has gone wrong.
-You will notice that your output isn't there, or didn't change.
+You will notice that your output isn't there, or didn't change; a very quick "Build finished" dialog also usually indicates an error.
 To see the messages PreTeXt generates when processing your source, use the Sublime Text
 console: select `Show Console` from the View menu before, during, or after compilation.